Lakhon Mein Aik: Production

 In Bollywood, Zia Sarhadi was known for his films Hum Log (1951) and Foothoath (1953).
 After his migration to Pakistan, he wrote the story of Lakhon Mein Aik, based on a cross-border romance.
-Raza Mir directed the film who co-produced it also with Afzal Hussain.
-Cinematography was handled by Kamran Mirza, and editing by Rehmat Ali.
 Mustafa Qureshi made his debut with this film.
 He was approached by Mir to play the villainous role in the film, when Mir spotted him during the filming of Aag Ka Darya (1966).

 Themes

 Lakhon Mein Aik is set 20 years after the partition of India which happened in 1947, though historian Karan Bali notes that the events of 1947 "play a key role in kick-starting the doomed Indo-Pak love story".
 He also considers that though Pakistani people view the film as unbiased and balanced, from an Indian perspective it "does not really appear quite as so" since the majority of Muslim characters are portrayed as sympathetic, and "every Hindu, barring the heroine and her father, is seen as negative or evil".